 We do offer financial assistance through Climb Credit.
 To learn more about the financing please, go out Financing page.

 We do accept payment plans.
 If you are interested in a payment plan, please contact Heart to Heart for more information.

 At this time we do not offer financial aid through FASFA.
 However, you can contact your local Michigan Works.
 If you qualify, they may assist you with paying for our courses.

 How long is the Medical Assistant Training?

-The Medical Assistant class at Heart to Heart is 36-weeks in length and consists of 6 modules and an externship.
-We offer day and night classes to accommodate students schedules.
+The Medical Assistant class at Heart to Heart is 36-weeks in length and consists of 5 modules and a 100-hour externship.
+We offer day and night classes to accommodate student’s schedules.
 Please visit our Ypsilanti class schedule to see the next available Medical Assistant classes.